 - Containing dust within equipment and systems that are built and operated to safely handle combustible dust.

-- Cleaning work areas, surfaces and spaces thoroughly using safe housekeeping methods to remove any combustible dust that cannot be captured or contained.
+- Thoroughly cleaning work areas, surfaces and spaces using safe housekeeping methods to remove any combustible dust that cannot be captured or contained.

 What are the equipment options for bulk solids conveyors for combustible dust?